 How to get there

 There are three options to get to Sibaltan from the El Nido town center: bus, shuttle or tricycle.
-Since we were feeling extra-adventurous and I was keen to let my friend experience the local way of travelling, we took the bus on the way there.
+Since we were feeling extra-adventurous and I was keen to let my friend experience the local way of traveling, we took the bus on the way there.
 Fair warning: it’s your typical bus in rural areas.
 No aircon, open windows (yes, it gets dusty), and cargoes abound—you might end up sitting with chickens next to you in the aisle.
 The bus takes only a single trip per day.
 It leaves at around 11 a.m. from Bacuit Terminal and at 5 a.m. from Sibaltan, and the fare was around Php70.
 The trip took over an hour because of the occasional stops, but if you want a taste of local road trip, the bus was worth the slight discomfort.

 Shuttles are also available for hiring, and we took one on our way back to poblacion.
 We were informed you can also hire a tricycle for around Php1,000 for a roundtrip, but we were not able to try this option.